Why am I willing to pay so much for Rancho Gordo beans?

 Instant Pot Scarlet Runner Beans.
 Big beans pressure cooked in under an hour (after an overnight soak), with a big creamy, meaty flavor.

 Rancho Gordo Bean Box Time!
 I’m digging in to my new pile of beans, and these huge Scarlet Runner beans are first on the list.
-Recipe coming soon, but it will be similar to my Instant Pot Royal Corona beans recipe.
+Recipe coming soon [Update: Recipe here: Scarlet Runner Beans], and it is similar to my Instant Pot Royal Corona beans recipe.
 Royal Coronas and Scarlet Runners are in the same family of beans, and cook the same way.
 What do you think?
 Questions?
 Other ideas?
 Leave them in the comments section below.
 Related Posts Instant Pot Royal Corona Beans Instant Pot Chipotle Beans Pressure Cooker Santa Maria Pinquito Beans My other Instant Pot Pressure Cooker Recipes Enjoyed this post?
 Want to help out DadCooksDinner?
 Subscribe to DadCooksDinner via email and share this post with your friends.
 Want to contribute directly?
 Donate to my Tip Jar, or buy something from Amazon.com through the links on this site.
 Thank you.

 Instant Pot Royal Corona Beans.
 Talking about big beans in the pressure cooker.